catseye/The-Dossier/article/Computer Games of Note.md

 Use your knowledge of Dante's Inferno to locate Carmen Santiago.

-Hat tip: @BadWrongFun @ witches.town.
+Hat tip: @BadWrongFun at (the now defunct) witches.town.